 What grows well with raspberries?
 On their own, raspberry bushes appreciate full sun, well-draining, fertile soil, and consistent watering.
-Bringing other beneficial plants into the equation can improve their fruit yield and keep pests and diseases at bay.
-When looking for raspberry companion plants at your local nursery, keep an eye out for the following plants.
+Bringing other beneficial plants into the equation can improve their fruit yield and reduce pests and diseases.
+When looking for companion plants for raspberries, keep an eye out for the following plants.

 Keep ants, Japanese beetles, and squash bugs away from your raspberries’ fruit canes by planting them next to chervil, or French parsley.
 This herb also helps attract pollinators, which in turn, helps your raspberry bush yield more fruit.
 If big enough, your raspberry bush can also provide chervil with partial shade during the hot summer months.
 Other flowering herbs that pair well with raspberries include rue and tansy, which also inhibit Japanese beetles.
 Whichever herb you choose, most are easy to start around early spring — or whenever the ground isn’t frozen solid.